gear-foundation/gear-wiki/docs/examples/lottery.md

 )
 ```

-Lottery winner calculation.
+Game winner calculation.
 Only the owner can pick the winner.

 ```rust
 async fn pick_winner(